sheldonsebastian/Ironman-Competition-Analysis/README.md

 We notice that overall time, swim time, bike time and run time for championship races are always less than non championship races over the years.
 A possible reason could be that in championship races, participants have already practiced ironman competition in non championship races, thus their performance could improve in championship races.

-### 4. What are the performance differences between amateur competitors and professional competitors?
+### d.
+What are the performance differences between amateur competitors and professional competitors?

 Since we have professional triathlon athletes competing with amateur competitors, we want to see the performance difference between them.